 Let’s face it.
-PR pros don’t always get the best rep. In fact, one of the most memorable experiences from my college years was when I told one gentleman, who will remain anonymous, that I wanted to work in public relations after graduating.
+PR people don’t always get the best rep. In fact, one of the most memorable experiences from my college years was when I told one gentleman, who will remain anonymous, that I wanted to work in public relations after graduating.
 He looked me right in the eye and replied, “Oh, so you want to be a BS artist?”
 The conversation kind of went downhill from there.
+PR agencies and PR consultants either lead glamorous lives according to some or very stressful ones according to others; but the consensus appears to be that the industry is plagued by unethical practices.

 Does “Debranding” Help or Hurt?